tbvdm/sigtop/README.md

 Alternatively, you can download a [pre-compiled Windows binary][8] from the [latest release][9].

+Note that sigtop is a console program; it should be run in a PowerShell or Command Prompt window.

 ## Reporting problems

 Please report bugs and other problems with sigtop.
 You can [open an issue on